columnar-tech/dbc/docs/guides/finding_drivers.md

 ### Verbose

-You can use the `--verbose` flag to show detailed information about each driver.
-This will present information from the [ADBC Driver Manifest](https://arrow.apache.org/adbc/current/format/driver_manifests.html) that's packaged with the driver as well as all available and installed versions of the driver.
+You can use the `--verbose` flag to show detailed information about each driver, including all versions that are available and which are installed.
 ```console
 $ dbc search --verbose
 • duckdb